crdx/mission/README.md

 ### filters

 A list of regexes to use to filter out log lines before including them in the email.
 Some tasks may produce a lot of output which should still be saved to disk but would be excessive to include in an email.
 It can also be used to filter out sensitive lines.

+## Failure handling

+Ensuring that failures are brought to the user's attention is important.
+If a task exits with a non-zero exit code it will be considered to have failed.
+All other tasks will still be run to prevent a single task's failure affecting the rest of the backup, however, once a task fails the overall run's behaviour changes as follows:

+- The process will exit with a non-zero exit code (1) and print the error count to stderr.
+The convention is that a cronjob that outputs to stderr has something important to say.
+- The email subject will be prefixed with "[FAILURE]".
+- The ping endpoint will NOT be pinged.
+- Errors will be summarised in a section at the bottom of the run log.

 ## Chown?